 Search for native plants by scientific name, common name or family.
 If you are not sure what you are looking for, try the Combination Search or our Recommended Species lists.

-Palafoxia hookeriana Torr. & Gray
+Palafoxia hookeriana Torr. & A. Gray

 USDA Symbol: paho

-USDA Native Status: Native to U.S.
+USDA Native Status: L48 (N)

-Sand palafox grows 16–40 inches tall and is unbranched except for the numerous flower stems on the upper third.
+Sand Palafox grows 16-40 inches tall and is unbranched except for the numerous flower stems on the upper third.
 It is lightly covered with hair, and somewhat sticky.
 Leaves are 4 inches long or less and 3/4 inch wide.
-Flower heads have 8–12 rose-colored ray flowers, deeply 3-toothed and about 1/2 inch long, and many rose-colored disc flowers (248).
+Flower heads have 8-12 rose-colored ray flowers, deeply 3-toothed and about 1/2 inch long, and many rose-colored disc flowers (248).

 This genus is named after José de Palafox y Melzi, Duke of Saragossa (1776–1847), a Spanish captain-general, in the war against the invading armies of Napoleon.